About MOST - Missouri's 529 College Savings Plan

 State Treasurer Clint Zweifel oversees MOST—Missouri’s 529 College Savings Plan.
 The MOST 529 Plan is a qualified tuition program established under Section 529 of the Internal Revenue Code.
 The MOST 529 Plan is designed to help families save for the costs of higher education, whether it’s college, trade, or technical school.
 Currently, federal and Missouri tax benefits enhance the value of investing in the MOST 529 Plan.

 The costs of higher education are significant, and prove challenging for growing families.
-The MOST 529 Plan is especially helpful because initial and continuing contribution amounts of as little as $25 will enable you to begin and continue saving for a child's future through this program.
+The MOST 529 Plan understands this and has worked to increase access.
+You are now able to start an account with any amount and save for a child’s future as you are able.